 SPECIAL FIRE-FIGHTING PROCEDURES: Evacuate all personnel from danger area.
-Immediately cool cylinders with water spray from maximum distance, to avoid danger of cylinder rupture.
+Immediately cool cylinders with water spray from maximum distance, taking care to NOT extinguish flames if source of gas has not been stopped.
+Stop the leak and flow of gas before extinguishing fire.
+If release is still occurring, explosive re-ignition may occur.
+In event that fire is extinguished before the leak is stopped, attempt to increase ventilation to area to prevent formation of explosive air/gas mixtures.
 Incipient fire responders should wear eye protection.
 Structural fire fighters must wear Self-Contained Breathing Apparatus and full protective equipment.
 When cool, move cylinders from fire area if this can be done without risk to firefighters.
-Other information for pre-planning can be found in the North American Emergency Response Guidebook (Guide Number 126).
+Other information for pre-planning can be found in the American Petroleum Institute Publications 2510 and 1510A, and the North American Emergency Response Guidebook (Guide Number 115).